swensenkailen/dev/juce/README.md

 # About

-Contains all audio development work done using JUCE
+This folder contains all audio development work done using JUCE